Teens Are Not Invincible

 Yes, events like this happen every day.
 So much so that we seem to have become calloused to the effect they have on the lives of those involved.
 These families are suffering an immeasurable loss.
 The heartache will never go away.
 Should the young driver survive, his life course will be dramatically altered.
 What then can be done?

-At the risk of sounding old, our teenagers need to read the news stories and see the related photos/video.
 Whether they consciously think it, teenagers act as if they are invincible.
 We need to keep reminding them that they are not!
 Maybe it will help prevent another senseless accident.